adoora-analytics/Video-Game-Sales-Analysis-/README.md

 ---

 ## ⚡ Getting Started
+1. Import the `dataset.csv` in MySQL.
-1. Run `vidgames script.sql` in MySQL to clean & prepare the dataset.
+2. Run `vidgames script.sql` to clean & prepare the dataset.
-2. Open `vgsales.pbix` in Power BI Desktop.
+3. Open `vgsales.pbix` in Power BI Desktop.
-3. Explore the visuals or connect to your own dataset.
+4. Explore the visuals or connect to your own dataset.